 Studio equipment and other items that I use in my home voiceover recording studio.

 Microphone – I use the Sennheiser 416 Shotgun Mic – This is a professional-grade microphone.
 I see this in professional recording studios more than any other mic.
 If you are starting out or on a limited budget, take a look at the Lewitt LCT 240 bundle (one of several bundles they offer).
-Comes with a shock mount (highly recommended) and a cable.
-An even more affordable bundle is the Movo VSM-7.
+Comes with a mic stand and a cable (I also highly recommend picking up a shock mount).

 Pop Filters – these are placed in between the mic and the performer to cut down on plosives (i.e. p-pops).
-I use the Stedman PS101, but check out the EJT Pop Filter as a lower-cost alternative.
-Here’s a pic of my setup to show how to use this filter with a straight stand.
+I use the Stedman PS101 and the less expensive Gator GM-POP Double-layer Pop Filter, which is a solid alternative.

 Microphone Stand – I use a Proline straight stand.
 I prefer a heavy duty mic stand with a heavy base to prevent tipping, and straight stands are much easier to fit in a small booth.
 Be careful about using boom stands as they are less stable if you’re not careful.
 Stay away from lightweight, light duty stands as they tend to be poorly made.
 Quality stands are not much more and definitely worth the price.